Kiss Them for Me (song): Composition

 A mid-tempo dance-pop track, it was influenced by Asian music and featured South Asian instrumentation, which had become popular in the UK club scene due to the growth of bhangra.
-Tabla player Talvin Singh (future percussionist for Björk on her 1993 Debut album) took part in the sessions and also sang during the bridge.
-The beat was taken from a Roland TR-909 drum machine stock beat that had previously been used on Schoolly D's 1985 single "P.S.K.
+Tabla player Talvin Singh took part in the sessions and also sang during the bridge, the first of his many collaborations with pop and rock artists.
+The song's drum beat was taken from a Roland TR-909 drum machine stock beat that had previously been used on Schoolly D's 1985 single "P.S.K.
 What Does It Mean?"

 Reception

 Melody Maker wrote a rave review, calling it "sublime", but noting that some listeners would be "horrified by its baggy backbeat and sheer unashamed danceability.
 It doesn't just groove, [...]
 It floats almost imperceptibly to its ecstatic climax, each sweet verse and saccharin chorus a tantalising hint of what's to come.
 And when it comes, by Christ your knees give way".

 PopMatters retrospectively included it in their list of "The 20 Most Memorable Songs of 1991".